PombertLab/SYNY/README.md

 -rw-r--r--  1 jpombert jpombert 3.3M Mar  8 14:45 circos.syny.normal.svg
 ```

-In the above, colinearity plots inferred from pairwise genome alignments with [minimap2](https://github.com/lh3/minimap2) are indicated with the `.paf.` tag.
+In the above, Circos colinearity plots inferred from pairwise genome alignments with [minimap2](https://github.com/lh3/minimap2) are indicated with the `.paf.` tag.
 Colinearity plots inferred from shared protein clusters identified with [SYNY](https://github.com/PombertLab/SYNY) are indicated with the `.syny.` tag.

 The contents of the subdirectories are:
 - ALIGNMENTS: